dag-andersen/Rust-Memory-Map/docs/Report.md

 The amount of possible ips is `2^128 = 3,40e38`, and if all have to store a `u32` it result in a file a `3,40e38*32/8/1000/1000 = 1.3e30 gb` file.

 # Testing

-The tests are separated in unit test and benchmarking tests.
+The tests can be categorized in unit test and benchmarking tests.
 Most files and functions are tested using unit tests.
 All unit test can be found in source-code in the same file as the function they are testing.
-The benchmarking tests has been run on a 2 gb ram droplet, a 8 gb ram droplet(VMs on Digital ocean), and on a 16gb ram macbook pro 2016.
+The benchmarking tests has been run on a 2 gb ram droplet, a 8 gb ram droplet, and on a 16gb ram macbook pro 2016.
 Detailed specs can found in appendix X. The automated benchmark test script can be found in appendix X, but the overall structure is explained in this section.
 All tests go through a setup, build, and lookup phase.

 **Setup - Generating test files**
-Created a function that generate a text file where each line is 2 IP addresses and 1 text string e.g.: `125.74.3.0 125.74.3.10 Siteimprove` each line is written to a file and and afterwards shuffled by using the unix command `shuf`. <It was necessary to print them to the file immediately instead of shuffling them in ram, because all 150 million entries could be in ram at the same time.>
+Created a function that generate a text file where each line is 2 IP addresses and 1 text string e.g.: `125.74.3.0 125.74.3.10 Siteimprove` each line is written to a file and afterwards shuffled by using the unix command `shuf`. <It was necessary to print them to the file immediately instead of shuffling them in ram, because all 150 million entries could be in ram at the same time.>

 **Build data structure**
 The program iterate over each line reading them one by one with regex. <insert ref here>